kongnorman/Perceptron-Model/data/README.md

 When testing the testing set, you should expect an accuracy score of 100%.

-Results are discussed in depth in the "report" folder.
+Results are discussed in depth in the formal report.